Rainbow cupcakes with colorful layered sponge, light mascarpone frosting, and bright rainbow decorations — perfect for birthdays and kids’ parties.

-They’re topped with a light whipped mascarpone frosting and decorated with rainbow sprinkles and candy belts for the perfect birthday cupcakes.
+They’re built with simple ingredients, clean layers, and a light frosting that doesn’t overpower the cake.with rainbow sprinkles and candy belts for the perfect birthday cupcakes.

 Why you'll love this recipe